InnovAnon-Inc/HafrenHaver/README.md

 ==========
 Implies the mathematical nature of existence.

+Code is preprocessed for display.
+Comments and imports are removed.
+TODO shorten/rename variables

 Currently available in Circular Ring pattern and in filled square pattern.
 TODO filled circle and rectangular frame.
 TODO figure out something with triangles, etc.